SimCSE++: Improving Contrastive Learning for Sentence Embeddings from Two Perspectives: Mitigating Feature Corruption

-\paragraph{Feature Corruption Issue} Feature corruption illustrates the issue that each dimension of the output representation has high similarity with the other dimensions.
+\paragraph{Feature Corruption Issue} Feature corruption~\footnote{Feature corruption issue is also known as “feature/representation degeneration/collapse” problem, which originates from contrastive learning research in computer vision.} \citep{chen2021exploring} illustrates the issue that each dimension of the output representation has high similarity with the other dimensions.
 Such correlation between dimensions reduces the model's representation capability and undermines downstream performance \citep{zbontar2021barlow, klein-nabi-2022-scd}.